oracle/oracle-database-operator/docs/adb/README.md

 5. Choose the type of network access (optional):

    By default, the network access type is set to PUBLIC, which allows secure connections from anywhere.
-Uncomment the code block if you want configure the network acess.
+Uncomment the code block if you want configure the network access.
 See [Configuring Network Access of Autonomous Database](./NETWORK_ACCESS_OPTIONS.md) for more information.

 6. Apply the YAML: